lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork11.md

 correctly,  this means that you will get full credit for the assignment.

 ## Grading turnaround
+Everyone gets a point for this one!

-Preliminary results via autograder will be present in the appropriate classwork directory in the `autograder.txt`, refreshed every 2 minutes from 8am to 11am on the class day, and then every hour until 6am the following day.
+~~Preliminary results via autograder will be present in the appropriate classwork directory in the `autograder.txt`, refreshed every 2 minutes from 8am to 11am on the class day, and then every hour until 6am the following day.
 The 6am run is the final grade.
-Scores will be uploaded to D2L by the next class period.
+Scores will be uploaded to D2L by the next class period.~~